SamyPesse/tv.js/raspberrypi/README.md

     make build
     make run

-Be sure that you are in the window environment, if no, enable the boot on the desktop in raspi-config
+Be sure that you are in the window environment, if not, enable the boot on the desktop in raspi-config

 If you’re using SSH to connect to your RaspberryPi you should first add “DISPLAY=:0.0″ to your env variables, by simply executing

 	export DISPLAY=:0.0

-You can hide in the mouse in the window environment using : unclutter
+You can hide the mouse in the window environment using: unclutter

 	sudo apt-get install unclutter
 	unclutter -display :0 -noevents -grab